The Rogue Leveling Guide for the Mists of Pandaria

 - Agility is, by far, the best for any Rogue spec, especially at higher levels, and most especially for Subtlety with their Sinister Calling ability.

-- Stamina should be stacked at lower levels until survival is not an issue.
+- Stamina should be stacked at lower levels until survival is not an issue, go for Agility after that.

 - Strength, Spirit, and Int are useless for all Rogues.